Updated: February, 1 2026

 Research on the connection between protein and weight loss focuses on a percentage of calories from protein.
 Consuming 30% of daily calories in protein seems to be the most effective target.

 It’s not enough to just eat protein – you have to pay attention to the timing and quality of the proteins as well.
+So many processed foods are adding protein, but that’s not the right solution!
+You should get your protein from whole foods..
 It’s best to spread protein consumption throughout the day, including some protein with every meal and snack.

 Animal protein typically gives you the right amount of essential amino acids you need.
 People who eat a vegetarian or vegan diet may need to be more conscious of their protein choices to be sure they get all the required nutrients.